matplotlib/matplotlib/doc/devel/coding_guide.rst

 PR Review guidelines
 ====================

-* We run on a 'use your judgement' system (for better or worse) and do not have a strict 'N devs must sign off on' rule.
-If you have a commit bit, then you are trusted to use it and to know when to ask for more review.
+* If you have a commit bit, then you are trusted to use it.
+Please help review and merge PRs!

+* Two developers (those with commit rights) should review all pull requests.
+If you are the first to review a PR please and approve of the changes please edit the title to include ``'[MRG+1]'`` and use the github 'approve review' tool to mark it as such.
+If you are a subsequent reviewer and you approve either merge (and backport if needed) or increment the number in the title to ask for further review (and trigger the gh 'approve review').
+If you do the merge please removed the ``'[MRG+N']`` prefix.

 * Do not self merge, except for 'small' patches to un-break the CI.